madeso/bookshelf/content/books/97things/thing_39.md

 +++
-title = "Improve Code by Removing It" weight = 39
+title = "39: Improve Code by Removing It" weight = 39
 +++